 MG 5

-The MG 5’s extensive dimensions is then accompanied by a clean yet attractive exterior, it’s just the perfect embodiment of the famous saying that ‘Simplicity is beauty.’
-Everything appears to be well-laid out, from the well-planted body lines to the fair amount of chrome accents.
+The MG 5’s extensive dimensions are then accompanied by a clean yet attractive exterior, it’s just the perfect embodiment of the famous saying that ‘Simplicity is beauty.’
+Everything appears to be well laid out, from the well-planted body lines to the fair amount of chrome accents.
 Its tires and alloy wheels may vary depending on the variant you purchase.
-Its prices range starts at under P700,000 and tops at under P1,000,000 pesos.
+Overall, the MG 5 looks are understated yet attractive, you could even consider it stealthy.
+The price range for the MG 5 starts at under P700,000 and tops out at under P900,000 pesos.

 Volkswagen Lamando

-On the outside, the Volkswagen Lamando doesn’t carry much of that ‘wow’ factor with it being a new nameplate, but it’s sure to age gracefully over time.
+On the outside, the Volkswagen Lamando didn’t carry much of that ‘wow’ factor even when it first launched in 2019, however, five years after, it has definitely aged gracefully.
 Like most of its stablemates, it actually stuns you through a simple presentation, and we’re talking Volkswagen aesthetics here.
 The Lamando flaunts its boxy dimensions with a set of well-pronounced character lines and a fair share of chrome accents.
-Notably, both variants are almost identical, the two even get the same 17-inch alloys wrapped in 225/50 tires.
-Currently, both variants of the compact sedan are priced under the P1,750,000 price range.
+The Lamando comes in two almost identical variants, the two even get the same 17-inch alloys wrapped in 225/50 tires.
+Currently, both variants of the compact sedan are priced under the P1,800,000 price range.
+A bit on the pricier side, but you do get the fabled Volkswagen quality for it.

 Mazda3